syncfusion-content/maui-docs/MAUI/Radial-Gauge/migration.md

 </tr>
 </table>

-The below code example, explains how to intialize needle pointer in Xamarin SfCircularGauge and .Net MAUI SfRadialGauge.
+The below code example, explains how to initialize needle pointer in Xamarin SfCircularGauge and .NET MAUI SfRadialGauge.

 <table>
 <tr>